Updated 26 May 2021

 The beauty of Bowers' solution reminds me of yet another shunned genius, of Barnes Walls and his "wing-controlled aerodyne", a tailless vairable-geometry concept which did away with not only the fin and rudder, but all supplementary control surfaces, with the wings and fuselage themselves interacting to provide all the control that was necessary.
 He flew two successful families of drone, Wild Goose and Swallow.
 While his designs have received great fame, it is superficial; his paper on the theory (which goes all the way back to his airship days) is yet another forgotten gem, though one which I have still to dig out.
 The independent discoveries in this field of his contemporary and fellow countryman LE Baynes are even less acknowledged.
-The story may not be over yet.
+The story of high promise and wilful ignorance may not be over yet.

 Friedrich Ahlborn; "Über die Stabilität der Flugapparate" (On the Stability of Flying Machines), Friederichsen, 1897.

 Alexander Lippisch (Trans.
 Gertrude L. Lippisch); The Delta Wing, Iowa State University Press, 1981.

 Russell E. Lee; Only the Wing: Reimar Horten's Epic Quest, 2nd Edn, Smithsonian, 2020.